-40 Kitchener, G.D.
+41 Kitchener, G.D.
 (1983).
-Maritime plants on inland roadsides of west Kent, Transactions of the Kent Field Club 9: 87-94
+Maritime plants on inland roadsides of west Kent, Transactions of the Kent Field Club 9: 87-94 included in the 1991-2005 survey (Philp, 2010), and indeed a systematic survey of the road has not been carried out again; some aspects of road construction and drainage have since been altered, and traffic intensity has increased considerably.
 However, Philp (2010) did note presence in 22 tetrads, on bare or sparsely vegetated patches along sea walls and tracks over coastal marshes.
-Ostensibly this is a decline of 21% between the two survey periods, and our more recent records (for 2010-18, 19 tetrads, equivalent to 23 monads).
-The current recording position is shown on the accompanying 2010-18 map, in which records are given for monads (1km squares, the level at which the register will be maintained for this species) across both vice counties, and so extending beyond the administrative county towards London.
+Ostensibly this is a decline of 21% between the two survey periods, and our more recent records (for 2010-19, 19 tetrads, equivalent to 23 monads).
+The current recording position is shown on the accompanying 2010-19 map, in which records are given for monads (1km squares, the level at which the register will be maintained for this species) across both vice counties, and so extending beyond the administrative county towards London.
 The 1991-2005 distribution data map (in which the dots indicate tetrads, not monads) is reproduced by kind permission of the late Eric Philp and the Kent Field Club.